LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Results

 \subsection{Performance on Twin Data}

-In addition to distinguishing between various firmwares using anomaly detection, we also demonstrate the transferability of TinyML models trained on twin data section traces to support Property \ref{prop:2}. $M_1$ achieves a 97.2\% TNR and 100\% TPR (nearly equal to the values reported in Table \ref{tab:prediction}) when trained on twin samples and tested on safe samples using the adaptive threshold.
-This highlights the transferability of TinyML training between SRAM data sections of twins.
+In addition to distinguishing between various firmwares, their data and functional modifications, data injection, DOP, ROP, and JOP attacks using anomaly detection, we also demonstrate the transferability of TinyML models trained on twin DCT-compressed SRAM data to support Property \ref{prop:2} while mitigating the impact of Property \ref{prop:3}. $M_1$ achieves a 97.2\% TNR and 100\% TPR (nearly equal to the values reported in Table \ref{tab:prediction}) when trained on twin samples and tested on safe samples using the adaptive threshold.
+This outcome applies to both $M^A_{lite}$ and $M^B_{lite}$ and highlights the transferability of DCT-compressed SRAM traces between twin devices hosting the same firmware despite Property \ref{prop:3}, supporting the use of twin devices to create \textit{LiteAtt} updates post-deployments.